metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Mike Hughes staking his name as the best cornerback on this Vikings secondary.

 Worth noting that slight pressure from Michael Bennett threw Cousins off on a big play.

+Harrison Smith is the featured blitz defender for the Vikings.